mannieschumpert/quicktask/README.md

 <td class="keyword">adefault</td>

 <td>Enter the email for the default assignee.
+You can enter '-' (without single quotes) to not assign issue to anybody.
 (Not usually needed)</td>

 </tr>